camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/10-process-task.html.md

 ## Transactional Behavior

 The activation of the process task as well as the creation and execution of the process instance are performed in the same transaction.
-The transaction is executed until a wait state or an asynchronous continuation is reached inside the called process instance (for further details read the [Transaction in Processes](ref:/guides/user-guide/#process-engine-transactions-in-processes) section of the user guide).
+The transaction is executed until a wait state or an asynchronous continuation is reached inside the called process instance (for further details read the [Transactions in Processes](ref:/guides/user-guide/#process-engine-transactions-in-processes) section of the user guide).
 To launch a process instance asynchronously it is possible to declare the process' start event as asynchronous with the XML attribute `asyncBefore="true"`  (see [Asynchronous Instantiation](ref:/api-references/bpmn20/#events-start-events-asynchronous-instantiation)).

 ## Process Binding

 By default, the process task creates a new process instance of the latest process definition with the specified key.
-In order to specify a different version of a process, it is possible to define a binding with the camunda custom attribute `processBinding`.
+In order to specify a different version of a process, it is possible to define a binding with the Camunda custom attribute `processBinding`.
 The following values are allowed for the attribute `processBinding`:

 * `latest`: use the latest process definition version (which is also the default behavior if the attribute is not defined)
 * `deployment`: use the process definition version that is part of the calling case definition's deployment (note: this requires that a process with the specified key is deployed along with the case definition)